Public Health Regulation 2022

 If the next of kin wish to keep the body at home, they may ask the funeral director to collect the deceased and prepare the body at the funeral director’s premises and then return it to the home until the time of the funeral.
 The deceased can remain in the home with the family for up to five days.
 However, an application to the local Public Health Unit must be made for an exemption to ensure there is no public health risk.
 It is the custom in some communities that the family dress the body themselves and keep the body at home for viewing until the time of the funeral.

-A body that has not been embalmed cannot be left unrefrigerated for more than eight hours in any day because of the risk of deterioration (Public Health Regulation 2012, Disposal of Bodies, clause 60).
+A body that has not been embalmed cannot be left unrefrigerated for more than eight hours in any day because of the risk of deterioration (Public Health Regulation 2022, clause 86).

 NSW Health requires that a funeral director must know where the deceased is at all times.
 Transport is provided by the funeral director.
 It is a health risk (and otherwise problematic) to transport a deceased person in a private vehicle.